-This means, for example, that if you listen patiently when she talks about her interests and concerns, even when she doesn’t have actual words to express them yet, she is more likely to grow into a good listener than if you didn’t.
-And if she doesn’t, you’ll have a strong foundation to speak from when you have a conversation about respecting the thoughts and opinions of others.
+This means, for example, that if you listen patiently when he talks about his interests and concerns, even when he doesn’t have actual words to express them yet, he is more likely to grow into a good listener than if you didn’t.
+And if he doesn’t, you’ll have a strong foundation to speak from when you have a conversation about respecting the thoughts and opinions of others.

-Help Baby be aware of her own feelings
+Help Baby be aware of his own feelings

-Before Baby can be considerate of the feelings of others, she has to start to figure out how to identify and deal with her own.
-Try to identify when Baby is frustrated or sad or upset, and talk it through with her.
-This starts to give her the vocabulary to talk about feelings themselves.
-You’ll also help her start to work out how to deal with negative emotions without taking them out on others, as well as to set up the building blocks for empathy for others who are feeling the same way.
+Before Baby can be considerate of the feelings of others, he has to start to figure out how to identify and deal with his own.
+Try to identify when Baby is frustrated or sad or upset, and talk it through with him.
+This starts to give him the vocabulary to talk about feelings themselves.
+You’ll also help him start to work out how to deal with negative emotions without taking them out on others, as well as to set up the building blocks for empathy for others who are feeling the same way.

 The Making Caring Common project is an initiative of the Harvard Graduate School of Education, and it’s centered around trying to promote kindness in children.
 They use information from the National Center for Education Statistics to assert that American children are more likely to feel like success is valued by their parents than kindness, and that 80% of them also value success more highly than kindness.
 The Making Caring Common project advocates putting more importance on kindness when talking to young children as a way of helping to shape their priorities in a more considerate and empathetic direction.